 Fundamentals of Textile Care & Exhibition

 Textiles comprise a large part of many museum collections, although caring for them can be daunting.
-Using illustrations of the types of clothing and textiles generally found in collections, the presenters will discuss the agents of deterioration that are harmful to fabrics in storage and on exhibit and techniques to help stabilize the objects.
+Using illustrations of the types of clothing and textiles generally found in collections, our experts will discuss the agents of deterioration that are harmful to fabrics in storage and on exhibit and techniques to help stabilize the objects.
 Learn what archival materials and three dimensional supports to use with textiles and the basics of preparing them for storage and exhibit.

 Virginia Certificate in Museum Management: